 6th: Avenir Next—The Revision of a Legend

 Avenir Next is a revised font family based on Adrian Frutiger‘s famous Avenir sans serif type family.
-In 2004, the legendary Swiss type designer revised the family in cooperation with Linotype in-house designer Akira Kobayashi to adjust the typeface for the use on screen.
-With its extended character set and OpenType features, Avenir Pro was made for highest typographical demands.
+In 2004, the legendary Swiss type designer revised the family in cooperation with Linotype in-house designer Akira Kobayashi to adjust the typeface for use on screen.
+With its extended character set and OpenType features, Avenir Pro was made for the highest typographical demands.

 5th: Recoleta—Soft and Gentle Shapes